 - 1) Water is a reference to physical birth.
 In the first nine months of our lives, we live in a fluid in an amniotic sack in our mother's womb.
-Those who hold to this line of thinking believe that Jesus is saying that a person needs a physical birth and a spiritual birth.
-This is a literal interpretation, and few scholars hold this view. - 2) The second is that water is a symbol of the Word of God.
+Those that hold to this line of thinking believe that Jesus is saying that a person needs not only a physical birth but also a spiritual birth, too.
+This is a very literal interpretation, and not as many scholars hold this view. - 2) The second is that water is a symbol of the Word of God.
 We are told in the Scriptures that Christ cleanses the Church "to make her holy, cleansing her by the washing with water through the word..."
 (Ephesians 5:26).
 In another place, Jesus put it like this: "you are already clean because of the word I have spoken to you" (John 15:5).
 In this interpretation, Jesus is saying that the Spirit of God uses the Word of God as the means to convict one of sin and explain what God has done to cleanse us from all sin.
-In this particular interpretation, water is symbolic of the cleansing power of the Word of God to purify our way-by living according to the Word of God (Psalm 119:9). - 3) Another interpretation is that water is symbolic of the cleansing and regeneration work of the Spirit in a person's life when they turn to Christ: "But when the kindness and love of God our Savior appeared, he saved us, not because of righteous things we had done, but because of his mercy.
+In this particular interpretation, water is symbolic of the cleansing power of the Word of God to purify our way-by living according to the Word of God (Psalm 119:9). - 3) Another interpretation is that water is symbolic of the cleansing and regeneration work of the Spirit in a person's life when he or she turns to Christ: 4"But when the kindness and love of God our Savior appeared, 5he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit" (Titus 3:4-5). - 4) The fourth interpretation is that water is typical of repentance.
 Some believe that being baptized was what Jesus meant, but baptism is an outward expression of an inward change of heart.
 It is what happens on the inside that makes all the difference.
-At the time of Jesus' conversation with Nicodemus, John the Baptist was still preaching a baptism of repentance (Mark 1:4; Acts 19:4).
+At the time of the encounter with Nicodemus, John the Baptist was still preaching a baptism of repentance (Mark 1:4; Acts 19:4).
 Being dipped under the water was a way of saying to the world that one had repented (repentance means to change one's mind) and died to one's past life and was waiting for the coming of the Spirit with Messiah's (Christ's) arrival.
 Repentance is no longer a popular word in our day.
 Some teach that one only has to believe in Christ, but the message of Christ was that, unless people repent and believe, they will perish (Luke 13:3-5).
+During a recent search, I found the word "repent" seventy-five times in the Bible by using biblegateway.com, obviously showing that it is an important topic that should not be discounted or in any way underemphasized.□